 During follow-up, maintaining identification with the study is particularly important for retention.
 Identification is promoted by regular contact with WHI and by distributing materials that keep the participant connected to the study.
-The goal is to have a mail contact with every participant at least every six months to help promote retention in study activities.
-These contacts include:
+The goal is to have some type of contact with every participant at least every six months, whether by mail or telephone.
+These contacts help promote retention in study activities.
+Identification after enrollment is achieved through several activities:

-- Annual follow-up mailings to collect study data (See Section 7 Follow-up Contacts) - Participant Newsletter (See Section 9.2 Participant Newsletter) - Birthday, thank you, anniversary, bereavement, and holiday greeting cards RCs are encouraged to maintain contact with participants by sending greeting cards to mark special occasions in the participant's life, as their staffing and budget allows.
-Distributing greeting cards is entirely at RC discretion.
+- Annual follow-up mailings to collect study data (See Section 7 Follow-up Contacts) - Participant Newsletter (See Section 9.2 Participant Newsletter) - Birthday, thank you, anniversary, bereavement, and holiday greeting cards FCs are encouraged to maintain contact with participants by sending greeting cards to mark special occasions in the participant's life.
+Purchasing/designing and distributing greeting cards are entirely at FC discretion.